 The first Spanish expedition to enter the San Joaquin Valley did so in 1806, under the leadership of Gabriel Moraga.
 Searching for Native Americans who had taken horses from Mission San Juan Bautista, as well as sites for new missions, Moraga was accompanied by Father Pedro Munoz and an escort of 25 soldiers (Beck and Haase 1974).
 Americans also began transecting the region during the Mexican period.
 In both 1827 and 1828, Jedediah Smith entered the San Joaquin Valley via Tejon Pass and trapped beaver along the San Joaquin, Kings, and numerous other rivers and streams that flowed down from the Sierra Nevada.
 Smith was followed by other fellow trappers, and by John Fremont, who crossed the San Joaquin River on his way south through the Central Valley in 1844 (Clough and Secrest 1984).
 During the same period, Mexican ranchers began to settle in the San Joaquin Valley.
 Throughout the Spanish era, the land of Alta California remained under sovereign domain; however, under Mexican rule the government systematically began granting large parcels of land to individuals who, to a great extent, engaged in the cattle and tallow trade (Beck and Haase, 1974).

 In 1821, Mexico declared independence from Spain; a year later, California became a Mexican Territory.

-The Silva Dairy project site is located across the San Joaquin River from the former Rancho Orestimba, a 26,666-acre tract granted to Sebastian Nunez in 1844.
+The project site is located approximately seven miles northeast of the former Rancho Sanjon de Santa Rita, a 48,823-acre tract granted to Francisco Maria Soberanes in 1841.
 Following the Bear Flag Revolt in 1846, California gained its independence from Mexico and the United States gained control of the territory.
 Across California, courts reviewed the legality of each land grant on an individual basis.
 While the Treaty of Hidalgo promised all property belonging to the Californios would be respected, the Land Act of 1851 required all land grant owners to prove their title and ownerships rights.
-The US District Court confirmed Nunez as the owner of the Rancho Orestimba in 1857 (Byrd et al. 2017).
+The US District Court confirmed Soberanes as the owner of the Rancho Sanjon de Santa Rita in 1858 (Byrd et al., 2017).
+(Padre 2022)